captainahab0x/CredLancer_Nov22/README.md

 CredLancer enables organizations to issue tamper-proof credentials to employees and other members, and allows professionals to showcase these on-chain credentials along with their professional development certifications.
 With the integration of Zero-Knowledge Proofs, CredLancer ensures that personal data remains private while still allowing for verifiable validation of professional qualifications.

-> "https://github.com/captainahab0x/CredQuest" is the repository for the added feature of a gig marketplace build with IPFS & Filcoin Virtual Machine
+> "https://github.com/captainahab0x/CredQuest" is the repository for ¨CredQuest¨ the added feature of a gig marketplace built with IPFS & Filcoin Virtual Machine

 ## Built With